wjdghks950/wjdghks950.github.io/_posts/2020-04-22-first-post.md

 My interests are Deep Learning for Natural Language Processing.
 More specifically, Question answering and entity representation are my current topic of interest.

-I will try to update my blog as frequently as possible, with much knowledgeable content to enlighten your day and give whatever you are seeking.
+I will be supplying the blog with much knowledgeable content to enlighten your day and give whatever you are seeking to find.

 Have a great day and God bless you.